volnyvolnyvolny/agent_map/README.md

 2
 ```

-will be executed in `20` ms, while this, because of parallelization:
+will be executed in `20` ms. While this, because of parallelization:

 ```elixir
 iex> am = AgentMap.new(a: 1, b: 1)